varun93/pgas-checker/README.md

 ## TODO

 - Add proper bug report.
-- Currently only symmetric variables on the heap is identified.
-Will soon add support for identifying all symmetric variables.
 - Yet to add support for catching other synchronization mechanisms like quiet etc.
-- Make the code better
+- Synchronization mechanisms for symmetric variables allocated via static and global variables.